SkylerBurger/original_cropyble/README.md

 - Refactored cropping functions into a class to minimize work needed to perform multiple crops on a single image.

 07/30/2019 - 0.3.0
-- Cropyble can now accept a path for the input image and the output image.
+- Cropyble can now accept a path for the input image and crop() accepts a path for the output image.